Curcumin

 Benefits of Curcumin for cEDS

 Curcumin is known for its anti-inflammatory and antioxidant properties, which can help reduce inflammation and oxidative stress in the body.
-In individuals with cEDS, these properties may be particularly beneficial in managing joint pain, stiffness, and swelling that are common symptoms of the condition.
+In cEDS, where individuals may experience chronic pain, joint hypermobility, and skin issues, curcumin's anti-inflammatory effects may provide relief from these symptoms.

 Supplements for cEDS